“Lone!” I called out.

 She looked up at me with her goggles, she was almost unrecognizable aside from her monotonic expression.
 “I prefer design, but I know how to use one of these if that’s what you mean…” she waved a strange-looking blowtorch at me.

 I smiled.
-I don’t there’s anything she couldn’t do or quickly learn how to do.
+I realized there’s nothing she couldn’t do or quickly learn how to do.

 I got up and stretched, “Are we leaving soon?”

 She took off her goggles and put down her hair to braid.
-“Yeah, I just finished.”
+“Yes, I just finished.”

 She left to go clean up and change, then I helped her load some gadgets into the shuttle.
 I gave her a moment to double check the room to make sure we had everything we would need and soon we were off to the first location.